anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The sincere friends of this world are as ship lights in the stormiest of nights.
+Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths.

-By: Giotto
+By: Etty Hillesum